A Place for Romance: Paranormal • Fantasy • Futuristic • Contemporary • Historical • Suspense • & Asian Dramas

 This is akin to the boy who pulls on a girl's braids in class and pushes her down on the playground.
 It's annoying and wrong but allowances can be made if we stop holding others to our own predisposed standards.
 Perception does not dictate intention.
 Her truth isn't his truth.
 And so on and so forth.

 Have I mentioned I was ill prepared for this?
 For Cardan!?
 Absolutely flabbergasted at the cretin.
-No idea whatsoever to do with him.
+No idea whatsoever what to do with him.
 He and Jude are their own mood.
 And Madoc?
 Live long and prosper, you monster.
-The way he handled Jude dueling with Taryn-chef's kiss.
+The way he handled Jude dueling with Taryn—chef's kiss.
 I could not hate him.
 Wouldn't trust him, but still couldn't hate him.

 4 out of 5 stars.